rashmi-fit/100-daysOf-Python_challenge/season2/log.md

 How i felt :

 Day9 : 28th Sept 2022
-What i did : Performing Python assignment
-How i felt : Its going good
+What i did : Performing Python assignment and trying to do a project How i felt : Its going good